-- 1. All Graduate level students must successfully pass the PRAXIS 5001, Subject Assessment and Specialty. - 2.
+- 1. All Graduate level students must successfully pass the appropriate PRAXIS Subject Assessment(s). - 2.
 All Graduate students must have his/her New Jersey Substitute Teaching Certificate.
 This is a clinical internship requirement.
-Maximum number of credits during clinical internship semester cannot exceed 9.
-Clinical seminar II (ED 693/1 credit) and clinical Practice II (ED 694/5-credits) plus one education course only with the advisor's permission.
-Complete a minimum of 150 clinical hours of supervised contact with children in a variety of learning situations, prior to clinical internship.
-30 35 of the hours will be determined through coursework in EDU 501, 521 and EDU 615 with professors' permission. - 3.
-Complete 20-30 hours of volunteer service working with children.
+Maximum number of credits during clinical internship semester cannot exceed 12.
+Clinical seminar II (and clinical Practice II) plus one education course only with the advisor's permission.
+Complete a minimum of 100 clinical hours of supervised contact with children in a variety of learning situations, prior to clinical internship.
+This includes two days a week in clinical practice I and an additional 50 hours will be determined through early program coursework (e.g. EDU 657, EDU 659, EDU 661, EDU 665 in Early Childhood (P-3), Elementary (K-6)) and (e.g., EDU 657, EDU 678 and EDU 666 in Elementary (K-6) plus Middle School (5-8) or Secondary (K-12), and Teacher of Students with Disabilities (TOSD).

+- 3. Complete 20-30 hours of volunteer service working with children.
 The following activities are acceptable for the additional 30 hours which are completed outside of course work.: - a.
-Teaching religion class
+Teaching religion class - b.

-- b.
 Teaching arts and crafts or sports at recreational center - c.
 Being a teacher's aide in a summer school program or after school program - d.
 Assisting with Girl/Boy Scout groups - e.
 Coaching, assisting in a cheerleading squad, etc. - f.
 Working with children in hospitals, etc.